shanta3220/Riko-The-Adventurer/README.md

 Assets Used:
 =======
 Without these Artists beautiful assets this game wouldn't exist right now.
-Thank so much for being so awesome and kind to share your assets!
+Thank you so much for being so awesome and kind to share your assets!

 <a href="https://0x72.itch.io/dungeontileset-ii">16x16 DungeonTileset II</a>